-- Address the health and safety needs of the students while ensuring the least amount of missed class time. - Maintain confidentiality per FERPA policy. - Follow guidelines and meet requirements of the School Health Contract. - Be a resource for administration, faculty, parents and students. - Ensure compliance with immunization laws and maintain student health records. - Monitor communicable diseases and implement strategies to prevent the spread of diseases in school. - Be a liaison with parents, physicians, and other agencies to provide medical care and assistance for students and families. - Exercise commitment to the student's individual safety. - Support optimal learning through good emotional and physical health. - Co-ordinate and conduct health screenings and classroom instruction on various healthrelated topics. - Participate with the special education team serving students with special healthcare needs. - Review and understand laws, regulations, and rules that address school health program issues.
+- Address the health and safety needs of the students while ensuring the least amount of missed class time. - Maintain confidentiality per FERPA policy. - Follow guidelines and meet requirements of the School Health Contract. - Be a resource for administration, faculty, parents and students. - Ensure compliance with immunization laws and maintain student health records. - Monitor communicable diseases and implement strategies to prevent the spread of diseases in school. - Be a liaison with parents, physicians, and other agencies to provide medical care and assistance for students and families. - Exercise commitment to the student's individual safety. - Support optimal learning through good emotional and physical health.

+- Coordinate and conduct health screenings and classroom instruction on various health-related topics. - Participate with the special education team serving students with special healthcare needs. - Review and understand laws, regulations, and rules that address school health program issues.

-Things the School Nurse Cannot Do
+Things the School Nurse Does Not Do

-- Does not remove ticks (you will receive a phone call or a note letting you know about the tick). - Does not make medical diagnoses.
-Parent/guardian may be advised to contact their doctor by the school nurse, but the school nurse does not insist that appointments be made, nor does the nurse make any medical diagnoses. - Does not give any medication, over-the-counter or prescription, without written parent permission.
+- Does not remove imbedded ticks (tick will be covered and notification made about the tick.) - Does not make medical diagnoses Parent/guardian may be advised to contact their doctor by the School Nurse, but the School Nurse does not insist that appointments be made, nor does the School Nurse make any medical diagnoses. - Does not give ANY medication, over-the-counter or prescription, without written parent/guardian permission.
 ALL medication requires signed authorization from parent/guardian.
-ALL medication must be brought to the school in the original labeled bottle/container.
+ALL medication must be brought to the school in the original labeled bottle/container by a responsible adult students cannot transport medications to and from home (including cough drops).
 ALL prescription medication must be in the original bottle with the prescription label.
 ALL medication can only be given per label instructions.
-This includes ALL over-the-counter medication not provided by the nurse's office.
+This includes ALL over-the-counter medication not provided by the Nurse's Office.

-Nurse's Concerns at Green City R-I Schools
+School Nurse's Concerns at Green City R-I Schools

 - Incomplete and/or absent health-related forms and referrals.
 Parent/Guardian involvement and co-operation is vital.
 Please complete all forms and return them in a timely manner. - Students coming to school that are too sick to complete school activities.
 Sick kids do not learn well, and can make their classmates sick too.
-Please keep those sick children home. - Students calling parent to come and get them when they aren't feeling well before first being assessed by the nurse.
-Calling home without first seeing the nurse results in unexcused absences and possible disciplinary action.

-• Students bringing prescription and non-prescription medications from home to be delivered to the school nurse.
+Please keep those sick children home. - Students calling parent to come and get them when they aren't feeling well before first being assessed by the School Nurse.
+Calling parent/guardian to go home without first seeing the School Nurse may result in possible disciplinary action. - Students bringing prescription and non-prescription medications from home to be delivered to the School Nurse.
 Students cannot transport medication to and from school.
-The only exceptions to this are high school students who carry emergency inhalers or Epipens for personal use, and have filled out and turned in the proper authorization forms.
+The only exceptions to this are students who carry emergency medication (examples: inhalers or Epi-pens) for personal emergency use, and have filled out and turned in the proper authorization forms beforehand.